tatimblin/base-site/README.md

 # base-site
-My base template for a simple hardcoded website
+My (soon to be) base template for a simple hardcoded website.